njoubert/dotfiles/macbookair/README.md

 After taking a new job at StackAV where I was asked to do more IC work, I spent time reconfiguring my terminal and vim.

+### Password, Secrets, and SSH Keys Management

+I transitioned off of LastPass and onto 1Password.

+One of the cool things is that 1Password installed an `ssh-agent` and lets you manage your SSH Keys!

+#### 2FA App

+I actively use a *different* app for 2FA than my Password Manager.
+I use Authy from Twilio for 2FA on my phone.

+I believe it is **less secure** is the same app stores your password and your 2FA code.
+That is no longer two factor authentication, if you compromise 1Pass then you're in everywhere!
+With my setup, an attacked would have to compromise both LastPass and Authy to gain access.

 ### Fonts

 I went down a rabbithole on [nerd fonts](https://www.nerdfonts.com/).